scrapy/scrapy/scrapy/trunk/docs/topics/selectors.rst

 First, we open the shell::

-    [user@host ~/myproject]$ ./scrapy-manager.py shell 'http://docs.scrapy.org/examples/sample1.html'
+    [user@host ~/myproject]$ ./scrapy-ctl.py shell 'http://www.scrapy.org/docs/topics/sample1.htm'

 Then, after the shell loads, you'll have some already-made objects for you to play with.
 Two of them, hxs and xxs, are selectors.

 You could instanciate your own by doing::

     from scrapy.xpath.selector import HtmlXPathSelector, XmlXPathSelector
-    my_html_selector = HtmlXPathSelector(r)
+    my_html_selector = HtmlXPathSelector(response)
-    my_xml_selector = XmlXPathSelector(r)
+    my_xml_selector = XmlXPathSelector(response)

-Where 'r' is the object that scrapy already created for you containing the given url's response.
+Where 'response' is the object that Scrapy already created for you containing the given url's response.

-But anyway, we'll stick to the selectors scrapy already created for us, and more specifically, the HtmlXPathSelector (since we're working with an html document right now).
+But anyway, we'll stick to the selectors that Scrapy already made for us, and more specifically, the HtmlXPathSelector (since we're working with an HTML document right now).

 Let's try some expressions::